 Digital video presentation has opened a broad gateway across the globe.
 A webinar has reached its peak in connecting huge crowds throughout the world in the form of virtual interactions.
 This guide will help presenters avoid common pitfalls and create better, more engaging webinars.

-Every year in school districts across the U.S., English language learners take the WIDA ACCESS to measure their proficiency in the four language domains: speaking, listening, reading and writing.
-Here are 8 reasons student scores may not be giving us accurate data.
+Every year in school districts across the U.S., English language learners take the WIDA ACCESS to measure their proficiency in the English language.
+Here are 8 reasons why student scores on this test may not be giving us accurate data.

 Promoting speaking, reading and discussion is important to aid life skills, memory skills, social skills, self-confidence and education.
 This is aimed at helping others to learn words, put them into context and promote confidence in doing so.